sciai-lab/CST/README.md

 degree 3.
 To approximate the solution, we propose a heuristic algorithm called mSTreg, which alternates between two steps:
 - **Geometry update**: It updates the coordinates of the Steiner points.
 Given a topology, the optimal position of the coordinates can be computed efficiently.
+Code for the geometry update is available has been based on the optimization of the Steiner points for the Branched Optimal Transport problem, available [here](https://github.com/sciai-lab/BranchedOT).
 - **Topology update**: It updates the topology of the tree.
 Given the coordinates of the nodes and the optimal Steiner point coordinates of the previous step, it updates the topology of the tree, by computing the minimum spanning tree (mST) over all nodes (Steiner and terminal nodes).
 The mST is then transformed into a full topology since we